Aruza11/psa-analysis/README.md

 # coding notes

 For the time being, the cleaned Broward County data (Table_construction.Rdata) has been directly copy pasted from the Age of Unfairness repository.

+# psa-compas-outcomes.Rmd

+Computes the PSA, computes recidivism outcomes, saves this to a new .Rdata file stored in `\broward-data`